ultimateownsz/PySeas/README.md

 ```

 ## Reporting bugs & requesting features
+If you find something that's not working right or have an idea to make our project better, you can let us know by opening an `Issue` here on [Github](https://github.com/ultimateownsz/PySeas/issues).
+An issue is just a way to tell us about a problem or suggest a new feature.

 We use [Github_Projects](https://github.com/users/ultimateownsz/projects/5) to organize and keep track of these issues, so we can make sure everything gets the attention it needs.